rmellmer/Book-Nexus/README.md

-# Book-Fuse
+# Book-Nexus
-Issue tracking for the BookFuse iOS app
+Issue tracking for the BookNexus iOS app